ziadsadek999/Level-Up/README.md

   - See the number of enrolled trainees in each course.
   - See their ratings and reviews.
   - Search and view their courses.
-  - Report any issue.
+  - Report any issues.
-- If you are a trainee , you can:
+- If you are a trainee, you can:
-  - Browse, search and filter all the courses published on the website.
+  - Browse, search, and filter all the courses published on the website.
   - View the details of any course.
   - See the trending courses.
   - Pay and enroll in a course.